illegal-ferret/protogen-generator/README.md

 ## Using the Generator

-You'll need [Blender](https://www.blender.org/download/) 3.1+ for the file to work correctly.
+You'll need [Blender](https://www.blender.org/download/) 3.6+ for the file to work correctly.

 **Download the .blend file [here](https://github.com/illegal-ferret/protogen-generator/raw/main/generator/proto_generator.blend)**!

 The file has basic instructions to customize and render your own protogen!

-**IMPORTANT!
-Toggle off GPU Subdivision in Blender's preferences (Edit > Preferences > Viewport > GPU Subdivision) to get the intended look!**

 ## License & Copyright